 Antonio’s professional journey has included success in Europe’s Michelin-starred restaurants and experience as a private chef.
 He was born in Guardia Perticara, Southern Italy where deep-rooted gastronomic traditions still inform his cooking today. read more After studying at the Istituto Alberghiero di Potenza, working nights in restaurants refining his skills, he worked his way up the ladder in restaurants and hotels in Rome, Florence, Milan before his ambition took him to kitchens in Tenerife, Marbella and other famous destinations.
 Working with two highly influential chefs, Michelin-starred Juan Pablo Felipe, Madrid, and Nino Graziano, Moscow led him to enter into gourmet catering: being a part of the El Chaflán brigade for a year and directing the Semifreddo-Mulinazzo.
 In 2016 at the age of 29, Antonio was a finalist in the San Pellegrino Young Chef 2016 competition, one of his proudest accomplishments.
 His luxurious cuisine currently shines in Rampoldi, Monte Carlo.

 Simon’s career started at Amberley Castle, a Small Luxury House hotel.
-After completing his HND in Hospitality Management, he moved to London.
-While working at The Ritz he won 'Young Waiter of the Year’ 2000'.
-In 2001 read more Simon joined Gordon Ramsay, managing his flagship restaurant at Royal Hospital Road for 5 years.
+After completing his HND in Hospitality Management, he moved to London. read more While working at The Ritz he won 'Young Waiter of the Year’ 2000'.
+In 2001 Simon joined Gordon Ramsay, managing his flagship restaurant at Royal Hospital Road and opened the Savoy Grill with Marcus Wareing.
 He worked with Heston Blumenthal as Operations Manager for the Fat Duck Group on projects including the launch of Dinner at the Mandarin Oriental.
 In October 2014 moved to New York, working for Danny Meyer’s Union Square Hospitality Group, managing the Modern.
-March 2018 saw Simon return to London as Operations Director for JKS, overseeing their 14 sites and responsible for future growth.
-Simon is an Academy of Culinary Arts Fellow and an Acorn Winner.
-Never one to shy away from a challenge, he is training for his first Ironman to raise money for Adopt a School.
+March 2018 saw Simon return to London as Operations Director for JKS, overseeing their 16 sites.
+Simon now runs his own business Igniting Hospitality where he shares his knowledge and experiences advising, inspiring and helping other businesses fulfil their potential.

 The Ivy Collection